yifanz/CSM213B/README.md

 * Setup the testbed for localization and time synchronization.
 * Implement the Kalman filter on the ntb board.
 * Implement a way to collect stats from all nodes.
-* Expand the UWB radio message to include an epsilon value which is a parameter that is needed for distributed Kalman.

 ### Week 7 (Feb 20 - Feb 26)